Where to Sell Watches & How to Sell Watches | Watch Buyers Las Vegas

 Types of Watch Movements

-A watch is equipped with a contraption called a movement or calibre that measures the movement of time.
+A watch is has with a contraption called a movement or calibre that measures the movement of time.
 The movement is also responsible for displaying the current time and other information on the watch, such as the current date.

 When selling your watch, it is important to know what time of movement it uses as the type of movement may affect your watch’s resale value.
 There are three types of watch movements known today.